Brendan Fevola: Media career

-Fevola was a regular panellist on The Footy Show on the Nine Network, and was noted for his larrikin persona.
-His tenure as a panellist ended after his behaviour at the 2009 Brownlow Medal Count, the same event which led to the end of his time at Carlton.
+Fevola was a regular panellist on The Footy Show on the Nine Network, and he was noted for his larrikin persona.
+His tenure as a panellist ended after his behaviour at the 2009 Brownlow Medal Count, the same event that led the end of his time at Carlton.

 In April 2016, Fevola joined Fox FM to host Fifi, Dave, Fev & Byron with Fifi Box, Dave Thornton and Byron Cooke.
-Dave Thornton resigned from the show in September 2017 and the show was renamed to Fifi, Fev & Byron.
+Dave Thornton resigned from the show in September 2017, and the show was renamed to Fifi, Fev & Byron.
 In December 2020, Byron Cooke resigned from the show and was replaced by Nick Cody in January 2021.
 The show was renamed Fifi, Fev & Nick.

 After gaining some weight following the years after his AFL retirement, he joined Jenny Craig and has become a TV ambassador for the brand as a result of his weight-loss efforts.